pandas-dev/pandas/web/pandas/pdeps/0009-io-extensions.md

 [2019 user survey](https://pandas.pydata.org//community/blog/2019-user-survey.html).
 Those less popular formats include SPSS, SAS, Google BigQuery and Stata.
-Note that only I/O formats (and not memory formats like records or xarray) where included in the survey.
+Note that only I/O formats (and not memory formats like records or xarray) were included in the survey.

 The maintenance cost of supporting all formats is not only in maintaining the code and reviewing pull requests, but also it has a significant cost in time